collazo6/deep-reinforcement-agent/README.md

 For this task, the agent is challenged with collecting as many `yellow` bananas as possible while avoiding `blue` bananas.
 Each yellow banana collected results in a score increase of `+1` while each blue banana results in a decrease of `-1`.
 The environment is considered solved once an average score of `13` is achieved over 100 episodes, each consisting of 1000 timesteps.

 The agent is able to choose from `4` discrete actions at each timestep: *forward*, *backward*, *left* or *right*.
 Actions are selected either randomly (to allow the agent to explore alternative policies) or via predictions based on the agent's current state.
-State information includes `37` continuous values that provide ray-based perception data of objects that lay in the forward direction.
+State information includes `37` continuous values that provide ray-based perception data on objects that lay in the forward direction.
 These states are used as inputs of either Deep Q Networks or Dueling Deep Q Networks which are initialized and updated frequently based on past experiences and their respective outcomes in order to optimize the agent's behavior over time.

 <br />